msjimc/GeneMatrix/Program/scripts/README.md

 ## Installing PartitionFinder2

-***Note*** Since PartitionFinder3 requires the creation of a conda environment, not script is give, but you can install it manually with the commands below.
+***Note*** Since PartitionFinder3 requires the creation of a conda environment, no script is given, but you can install it manually with the commands below.

-Unlike the other applications, PartitionFinder requires python2.7 which is no longer supported on many systems.
-Consequently, you'll probably have to install python 2.7 on to your computer.
-This then may cause issues as it probably already has a version of python 3 installed.
-The commonest way around this issue is to install python 2.7 in a conda environment, which requires Anaconda to be installed which can be obtained [here](https://www.anaconda.com/download).
+Unlike the other applications, PartitionFinder requires Python2.7 which is no longer supported on many systems.
+Consequently, you'll probably have to install Python 2.7 on your computer.
+This then may cause issues, as it probably already has a version of Python 3 installed.
+The commonest way around this issue is to install Python 2.7 in a conda environment, which requires Anaconda to be installed, which can be obtained [here](https://www.anaconda.com/download).

-Once Anaconda3 is installed and environment can be created with:
+Once Anaconda3 is installed, an environment can be created with:

 > conda create --name myenv python=2.7

-***Note*** __myenv__ is the name of your environment which can be any (supported) name such as __python2.7__.
-By using different names you can have multiple environments on your computer.
+***Note***: __myenv__ is the name of your environment, which can be any (supported) name, such as __python2.7__.
+By using different names, you can have multiple environments on your computer.

-Once created the environment needs to be updated for PartitionFinder with:
+Once created, the environment needs to be updated for PartitionFinder with:

 > conda activate myenv
 > conda install numpy pandas pytables pyparsing scipy scikit-learn

-Once activated and updated the command:
+Once activated and updated, the command:

 > python --version

-while indicate that python 2.7 is the python version used and not python3.n.
+while indicate that python 2.7 is the active Python version used and not Python3.X.

-The conda environment can be turned off with:
+The Conda environment can be turned off with:

 > conda deactivate